Samsung/tizen-docs/docs/application/native/guides/location-sensors/device-sensors.md

 | values[0]: HRM IR light value | `int`                | Min. value = 0<br> Max. value = 4194304 | -            |

 <a name="hrm_red"></a>
-## Heart Rate Monitor LED Red Sensor
+## Heart rate monitor LED red sensor

-The Heart Rate Monitor (HRM) LED red sensor measures the amount of red light that is reflected back from a person's blood vessel.
+The heart rate monitor (HRM) LED red sensor measures the amount of red light that is reflected back from a person's blood vessel.

 The following table lists the measurement data that the HRM LED red sensor provides: